sanjula77/ai-resume-optimizer/.github/PULL_REQUEST_TEMPLATE.md

-## Description
+### Description
-Please describe the changes you made.
+Provide a brief summary of the changes in this PR.
+Explain why these changes are necessary.

-## Related Issue
+### Related Issues
-Link to the related issue (if applicable).
+Link any relevant issues (e.g., Fixes #123, Closes #456).

+### Changes Made
+- List the major changes in this PR.
+- Example: Added feature X, updated documentation, fixed bug Y.

-## Checklist
+### Checklist
-- [ ] My code follows the project's style guidelines.
+- [ ] I have tested the changes.
-- [ ] I have performed a self-review of my code.
+- [ ] I have updated documentation if necessary.
-- [ ] I have commented my code where necessary.
+- [ ] My code follows the project coding style.
-- [ ] I have added tests that prove my fix is effective.